ufukomer/spring-training/README.md

 - Getting pointcuts from external class.
 - Usage of 'execution' and 'within' of AspectJ pointcut expression language.
 - Two different usage of target's parameter in advice with 'args'.
+- Run aspects in order with @Order annotation.

 #### 26. Inter-type Declarations (declareparents)
 - Mixin